Easy, Fun Gross Motor Transportation Game for Preschoolers

-This exciting gross-motor transportation game for preschoolers is a great way to work off some energy, learn about forms of transportation and just simply have a blast!
-Shiloh wanted to play for hours & I’m sure your kids will love it too! #PlayfulPreschool is doing the transportation theme this week, so be sure to check out all the other great activities at the bottom of this post!
+This exciting gross motor transportation game for preschoolers is a great way to work off some energy, learn about forms of transportation and just simply have a blast!
+Shiloh wanted to play for hours & I’m sure your kids will love it too!
+We’re doing a transportation theme this week, so be sure to check out all the other great activities at the bottom of this post!

 Materials needed for the gross-motor transportation activity for preschoolers: